gnembon/fabric-carpet/docs/scarpet/api/Overview.md

       'requires' -> _() -> (
           d = convert_date(unix_time());
           if(d:6 == 5 && d:2 == 13,
-            'Its Friday, 13th' // Will throw this if Friday 13th, will load else since functions return false by default )
+            'Its Friday, 13th' // Will throw this if Friday 13th, will load else since functions return `null` by default )
     }
     ```